Main Content

 Business Registration FAQs

-What’s the scope of your business registration services?
+What’s the scope of Launchpad’s business registration services?

 • Corporate restructuring

-• Selecting corporate officers (e.g., president, secretary, treasurer)
+• Choosing corporate officers (e.g. president, corporate secretary, treasurer)

-• Staffing needs to determine office space and facility requirements
+• Staffing requirements to assess the approximate size of office space and facilities

-Do you outsource work to a third-party legal team?
+Do you work with a third party legal team?

-No. Launchpad has an experienced in-house team specializing in business registration.
-We also have a corporate lawyer who offers expert legal guidance on company formation and registration in the Philippines.
+Launchpad has an in-house team of seasoned business registration experts and bookkeeping professionals.
+Additionally, we also have a corporate lawyer who provides us with sound legal guidance on company formation and business registration in the Philippines.

-• SEC incorporation: Typically takes 3 to 4 weeks.
+• SEC incorporation can take anywhere from 3 to 4 weeks.

-• BIR registration: Usually processed within 3 to 4 weeks.
+• BIR registration can take anywhere from 3 to 4 weeks.

-• LGU registration: Can range from 4 to 6 weeks.
+• LGU registration can take anywhere from 4 to 6 weeks

-• DOLE Rule 1020 registration: Generally takes 4 to 6 weeks.
+• DOLE Rule 1020 Registration can take anywhere from 4 to 6 weeks.

 Get in touch with us via email or via phone call to learn more.